fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 `Include` the `fusioncharts.php` file from `fusioncharts-suite-xt > integrations > php > fusioncharts-wrapper` to your project's folder.

 To render a map, you need to `include`the core FusionCharts library `fusioncharts.js` along with `fusioncharts.maps.js`, and the map definition files to your project's folder.
 Once done, insert the ``<script>`` tag where you want to include the source of the FusionCharts library link from the specific local folder in the project.
-The ``<script>`` tag looks like as shown below:
+The ``<script>`` tag is shown below:

 ```
 <script type="text/javascript" src="path/to/local/fusioncharts.js"></script>